trey-sedate/processor-interview/README.md

 - **UI**
   - Accepts a file containing the transactions to process
-    - Each file submitted should continue "on top of" previous runs
+    - Each file submitted should continue "in continuation of" previous runs
   - An ability to "reset the system to 0"
-- **Logic** that processes the file
+- **Logic** that correctly processes the file
 - **Reporting**
   - A chart of accounts that list the account name, its cards, and the amount on each card
   - A list of accounts that we need to give to collections (any cards with a < 0.00 balance)
   - A list of "bad transactions" that someone needs to go look at (any transactions that you were unable to parse)
+- **Persistence**
+  - Persistence during a "run" of the software is required
+    - for example, if you choose to build remix site, we expect that you, at minimum, use an in memory cache that maintains state as long as the process is running
+    - Long term persistence such as a database is allowed, but not required.
+      - If implemented, be sure that initialization is easy / documented for our review

 ### Data Files